-From Twyfelfontein in Damaraland to Cape Cross on the Skeleton Coast, the Damara Elephant Ride is an 11-day challenging horse safari through some of the country’s most stunning, remote, beautiful and wild desert landscapes.
+From Twyfelfontein in Damaraland to Cape Cross on the Skeleton Coast, the Damara Elephant Ride is an 11-day challenging horse riding safari in Namibia through some of the country’s most stunning, remote, beautiful and wild desert landscapes.
 Trek through Namibia’s rough and isolated terrain—some of which is accessible only by horseback and 4x4 vehicles—to arrive at comfortable tented camps, a welcome sight at the end of a long days’ ride.

 The Damara Elephant Ride provides cozy lodges on the first and last nights of the ride and mobile tented camp accommodations during the riding safari.
 Accommodations are chosen for their comfort, where possible with twin-bedded rooms with en-suite facilities.
 The Damara Elephant Ride provides both double-occupancy and single-occupancy dome tents, but for a truly authentic experience in the desert, most guests opt to sleep out under Namibia’s spectacular canopy of stars.
 Camp beds include a bedroll, which consists of an insulating mattress, down duvet and pillow.
 Guests can also add a fleece liner to the sleeping roll, and extra blankets are available upon request.